 The difference comes in the curling of the leaves and the leaf tips.

-In Gollum, the leaves are very nearly tubular and appear to be tipped with circular suction cup, reminding us of the J.R.R.
-Tolkein character of the same name.
-Gollum’s leaves are more tubular with a slightly red interior to the suction cups base and the leaves are usually all green.
+In Gollum, the leaves are elongated and very nearly tubular and appear to be tipped with circular suction cups, reminding us of the J.R.R.
+Tolkien character of the same name. .

-In the cultivar ‘Hobbit’, the leaves are curled backwards around themselves and downward from the sides.
+In the cultivar ‘Hobbit’, the spoon-shaped leaves are curled backwards around themselves and downward from the sides.
 Hobbit’s leaves are more open and scooped shape.
-The leaves of Hobbit are more fleshy and fatter with the leaf tip having a red color.
+The leaves of Hobbit are more fleshy and fatter

 Where to purchase Crassula Ovata ‘Hobbit’